openml/OpenML/docs/docs/sklearn.md

 # scikit-learn

-OpenML is readily integrated with scikit-learn through the [Python-guide](Python API).
+OpenML is readily integrated with scikit-learn through the [Python API](Python-guide).

 !!! example
     ```python